poudel-bibek/poudel-bibek.github.io/content/posts/2024/1/index.md

 return pattern_word == pattern
 ```

+3. Printing variables with their names.

 ```python {linenos=inline}
 # Print a variable with its name
 print(f'{log_likelihood=}')
 # prints log_likelihood=tensor(-38.7856)
 ```

+4. Joining a list of strings.

 ```python {linenos=inline}
 # Join a list of strings